 4.-7.
 Illa de la Discòrdia

 In the early 20th century some of Barcelona’s most important Modernista architects – including Lluís Domènech i Montaner, Josep Puig i Cadafalch and Antoni Gaudí – all ended up designing radically different buildings on the same city block.

 4. Casa Milá

 Better known as La Pedrera (the quarry), Casa Milá was built between 1906 and 1910 and was designed by the famous Catalan architect Antoni Gaudí (1852-1926).
 This building earned its nickname because of its resemblance to an open quarry.

 5. Casa Batlló

 is another piece of Gaudí-designed architecture and is a remodel of previously built houses.
 Famous for its dragon-style roof, it is now a museum dedicated to Gaudí himself.
-With its unusual tracery, irregular oval windows and flowing sculptured stone work, you can see why this building is branded a masterpiece.
+With its unusual tracery, irregular oval windows and flowing sculptured stonework, you can see why this building is branded a masterpiece.

 6. Casa Amatller

 It was constructed between 1898 and 1900.
 It is now a museum which is often less crowded than the other Casas on the street, and has a lovely café located on the ground floor of the building where you can refresh during your one day in Barcelona.

 7. Casa Lleó-Morera

 Architect Lluís Domènech i Montaner remodeled the Morera family home, adding galleries and stone balconies to the façade and making it a truly modernist work of art, both inside and out.
-He included frequent allusions to the family’s surname (Morera means mulberry in English) through the use of different materials, and added symbols of 20th century inventions.
+He included frequent allusions to the family’s surname (Morera means mulberry in English) through the use of different materials and added symbols of 20th-century inventions.

 Locals know who makes the best food at the best price, and here’s how to find that place: